jboss-container-images/jboss-eap-8-openshift-image/examples/eap/legacy-s2i-source-build/README.md

 * You have installed Helm.
 Please refer to [Installing Helm page](https://helm.sh/docs/intro/install/) to install Helm in your environment

-* You have installed the repository for the Helm charts for WildFly
+* You have installed the repository for the Helm charts for EAP 8

  ```
-helm repo add wildfly https://docs.wildfly.org/wildfly-charts/
+helm repo add jboss-eap https://jbossas.github.io/eap-charts/
 ```

 # Example steps